sourmash-bio/sourmash/doc/faq.md

 The other drawback is that FracMinHash sketches _don't work well_ for very small sequences.
-Our default parameter choice for DNA (scaled=1000) works well for finding 10 kb or larger matches between sequences - some simple Poisson matching math suggests that about 99.98% of 10kb overlaps will be found with scaled=1000.
+Our default parameter choice for DNA (scaled=1000) works well for finding 10 kb or larger matches between sequences - some simple Poisson matching math suggests that about 99.98% of 10kb overlaps will be found with scaled=1000. @CTB verify I think this is 5kb.

 ## What k-mer size(s) should I use with sourmash?